 SC72 RECTO BANK (FORMERLY GSEC101)

 SC72 (formerly GSEC101) was awarded to Sterling Energy Plc in June 2002 and covered an initial two-year term.
-Exploration in the area began in 1970 and in 1976 gas was discovered following the drilling of a well.
+Exploration in the area began in 1970 and in 1976 gas was discovered in the Sampaguita structure following the drilling of a well.
 In total, three wells have been drilled to date, all located at the south west end of the structure.
 Two of the wells tested gas at rates of 3.6 mmcf/d and 3.2 mmcf/d.

 In April 2005, Forum acquired the concession from Sterling and became its operator.